MichaelNguyen756/DynamicForm/README.md

 To build, open a terminal/command prompt and change the current path to this folder.

+Prerequisites:
+  - Node.js needs to be installed in order to build the files.

+Steps:
+  1. Run "yarn install", to get all the required React libraries and depenedencies listed in package.json.
-Run "yarn run start", to start building the React project itself
+  2. Run "yarn run start", to start building the React project itself.